Making a Difference

 What We Do

 To this day, for over 25 years, we continue to deliver support for small scale wildlife rescue centres – behind each centre is a passionate wildlife lover.
-It would be Elaine in Lincolnshire who for over 38 years has cared for tens of thousands of Hedgehogs.
-It is Victoria in Yorkshire who from a small back garden shed saves the lives of hundreds of hedgehogs, birds and small mammals.
-Ross on the Isle of Skye has dedicated his life to Otters…….
-We do this for them and for the hundreds of small scale rescue centres just like theirs.
+It would be Elaine in Lincolnshire who for over 38 years has cared for tens of thousands of mammals.
+It's Heather in West Yorkshire who from her back garden saves the lives of hundreds of hedgehogs.
+Ron on the Shetland Islands has dedicated his life to marine mammals…….
+You help us do this for them and for the hundreds of small scale rescue centres just like theirs.

 We continue to deliver workshops in schools, colleges and university, Our 3r’s are Rescue, Rehabilitate and Release.
 Talks to groups, see us at festivals, open days and Summer fayres.
 The world and its systems have changed yet we are still called upon to connect young people to wildlife, changing peoples lives offering them hope, focus and health.